Project-Counter/cop5/source/03-specifications/01-counter-reports-for-libraries.rst

        eJournal

    * - TR_J4
-     - Journal Requests by YOP (Excluding OA_Gold)
+     - Journal Requests by YOP (Controlled)
-     - Breaks down the usage of journal content, excluding Gold Open Access content, by year of publication (YOP), providing counts for the Metric_Types Total_Item_Requests and Unique_Item_Requests.
+     - Breaks down the usage of journal content, excluding Open and Free_To_Read content, by year of publication (YOP), providing counts for the Metric_Types Total_Item_Requests and Unique_Item_Requests.
 Provides the details necessary to analyze usage of content in backfiles or covered by perpetual access agreements.
 Note that COUNTER reports do not provide access model or perpetual access rights details.
      - Aggregated_Full_Content\ |br|\ |lb|
        eJournal